appseconnect/docs/_posts/API-Management/2018-10-17-faqs-api-management.md

 **7. How scalable is APPSeCONNECT API Management?**

-APPSeCONNECT’s cloud-based API management platform provides the leverage to create, edit and configure APIs for any 3rd party applications enforcing security policy for an API consumption like the IP limits, usage limits and data access limits.
+APPSeCONNECT cloud-based API management platform provides the leverage to create, edit and configure APIs for any 3rd party applications enforcing security policy for an API consumption like the IP limits, usage limits and data access limits.

 **8. What are the Policies that APPSeCONNECT supports in its API Management?**